 Is mankind inherently good?

-Feel free to change my mind, but please read the rest of my writing beforehand.
+Feel free to correct me with Scripture, but please read the rest of my writing beforehand.

 My answer of “no” is not based on pessimism, cynicism, hatred, or depression, nor is it solely based on my personal experiences.
 It is based on scripture.
 My points, based on scripture, are not meant to bring you down, nor to get you to surrender to temptation and evil.
 It is meant to bring a better understanding of human nature and the need for Christ, and the joy that comes from repentance, and turning our will to God’s will.